uswds/uswds/_visual/colors.md

 order: 02
 ---

-<p>A flexible yet distinctly American palette, designed to communicate warmth and trustworthiness while meeting the highest standards of 508 color contrast requirements.</p>
+<p>A flexible, yet distinctly American palette designed to communicate warmth and trustworthiness while meeting the highest standards of 508 color contrast requirements.</p>

 <a class="usa-button usa-button-primary-alt" href="{{ site.baseurl }}/assets/releases/wds-design-v0.8.zip">Download the design files</a>
 <p class="usa-text-small">Download a zip file with font files and color swatches.</p>

 <h3 class="usa-heading" id="palette">Palette</h3>

 <p>This palette is designed to support a range of distinct visual styles that continue to feel connected.
 The intent of the palette is to convey a warm and open American spirit, with bright saturated tints of blue and red, grounded in sophisticated deeper shades of cool blues and grays.
-These colors—combined with clear hierarchy, good information design, and ample white space—should leave users feeling welcomed and in good hands.</p>
+These colors — combined with clear hierarchy, good information design, and ample white space — should leave users feeling welcomed and in good hands.</p>

 <p>This is a simple, minimalist color palette.
-Shades of blue dominate, providing a neutral backdrop on which brighter shades, clean type treatment and bright white content areas "pop" on the page.</p>
+Shades of blue dominate, providing a neutral backdrop on which brighter shades, clean type treatment, and bright white content areas "pop" on the page.</p>

 <h4 class="usa-heading">Primary colors</h4>

-<p>This palette’s primary colors are blue, gray and white.
+<p>This palette’s primary colors are blue, gray, and white.
 Blue is commonly associated with trust, confidence, and sincerity; it is also used to represent calmness and responsibility.</p>

 <div class="usa-grid-full usa-color-row usa-primary-color-section">
   <div class="usa-color-square usa-color-primary">